1935 United Kingdom general election: Outcome

-Labour's revival came at the expense of National Labour, which lost five of its 13 seats, including Ramsay MacDonald's own seat of Seaham.
+Labour's revival came partly at the expense of National Labour, which lost five of its 13 seats, including Ramsay MacDonald's own seat of Seaham.
 MacDonald was able to rejoin the Commons thanks to a by-election victory only two months later, in January 1936; however, after his death in November 1937 the party struggled under the new leadership of his son, Malcolm MacDonald, and it eventually disbanded ahead of the 1945 election.

 The election also marked the continued decline of the Liberals from a natural party of government into a fringe third party within a two-party system dominated by the Conservatives and Labour.
 The 21 seats secured in 1935 and the 12 seats secured in 1945 proved to be the last occasions until 1966 that the Liberal Party won more than ten seats at an election, and the 1935 election was the last time (before its alliance and merger with the Social Democratic Party in the 1980s) that the party won more than 20 seats.
 The National Liberals within the government, meanwhile, struggled in the following years to differentiate themselves from their coalition partners, and the party's small rump of MPs were absorbed into the Conservatives in 1968.

 The resulting parliamentary term would see two changes of Prime Minister: Neville Chamberlain took over from Baldwin in 1937, and then Chamberlain himself resigned in 1940 and was replaced by Winston Churchill, who formed a new cross-party wartime coalition which included the Labour and Liberal parties.
 Due to the war, another general election was not held until Allied victory was confirmed in 1945.